 If you are not careful enough, a percussion massager can do more harm than good.
-This is because they use a deep percussion technique, which may harm the baby in a long run.
-If you are not an expert at using a percussion massager, you must always contact your doctor or a professional massager for complete instructions.
+If you are not an expert at using a percussion massager, you must always contact your doctor or a professional masseuse for complete instructions.

-Are you having second thoughts regarding a percussion therapy session?
+Are you having second thoughts regarding a massage therapy session?
 It's natural to get paranoid at times.
-If you are not confident to go ahead with it, it's better to resort to a gentle hand massaging therapy session for your comfort.
+If you are not confident to go ahead with it, it's better to resort to a gentle hand massaging therapy session.

-However, it should not include any fast strokes or deep tissue pressure exertions.
-Make sure to take it slow with light strokes for relaxing your muscles.
-A light hands-on massage is no way harmful to you and your baby.
-You can also read about deep tissue massage.
+During pregnancy, massage should not include any fast strokes or deep tissue pressure.
+Take it slow and use light strokes to relax your muscles.
+A light hands-on massage is not harmful to you or your baby.
+You can also read about deep tissue massage gun.

-However, you may need to stop your pregnancy therapy session immediately if you start having morning sickness, nausea, and preterm labor symptoms like early contractions, lower abdomen cramps, vaginal bleeding, and high blood pressure.
+You should stop your pregnancy massage session immediately if you start experiencing nausea and preterm labor symptoms.
+Preterm labor symptoms include contractions, lower abdomen cramps, vaginal bleeding, and high blood pressure.

-In case you don't already know, preterm labor causes premature birth, which isn't healthy for your baby.
+Preterm labor causes premature birth, which isn't healthy for your baby.
 If you have any of the symptoms above, consult a doctor as soon as possible.
-Your doctor may also strictly prohibit you from taking pregnancy massages if you have had a miscarriage before
+Your doctor may also strongly advise against pregnancy massages if you have had a miscarriage before.